 The SQL BETWEEN operator is used to specify a range to test.

-• You may use BETWEEN operator with SELECT statement for retrieving data for the given range.
+- You may use the BETWEEN operator with a SELECT statement for retrieving data for the given range.

-• You may specify the range of numbers, two dates, and text as using the BETWEEN SQL.
+- You may specify the range of numbers, two dates, and text when using the BETWEEN operator.

 This is equivalent to

-See the examples below for learning how to use the BETWEEN operator for numeric, date and text columns.
+See the examples below to learn how to use the BETWEEN operator for numeric, date, and text columns.

 The example of BETWEEN two dates

-In the first example of using BETWEEN operator, I am using employees table that stores joining date of employees along with other basic data.
+In the first example of using the BETWEEN operator, I am using an employees table that stores the joining date of employees along with other basic data.

 By using the BETWEEN operator, I have provided two dates for returning the data for employees: